-The goals of our volunteer program at the SFJC are to match each volunteer with a fulfilling area of service and to provide volunteers with the training and support they need to assist those affected by these issues.
+The goals of our volunteer/intern program at the SFJC are to match each volunteer with a fulfilling area of service and to provide volunteers with the training and support they need to assist those affected by trauma.

 Some of the objectives of the volunteer program are:

-- 2) To provide a variety of tasks and opportunities for volunteers to support the work of the SJFC.
+- To provide a variety of tasks and opportunities for volunteers to support the work of the SJFC

 HOW TO BECOME A VOLUNTEER

-- 1) Review the Description of Duties for Volunteers (page 3)
+- Review the Description of Duties for Volunteers

-- 2) Complete the Volunteer Application noting the area or areas for which you would like to volunteer and submit your application and resume to the SFJC.
+- Complete the Volunteer Application (also available on line), noting the area or areas for which you would like to volunteer and submit your application to the SFJC.

-- 3) When contacted, attend the interview with the Executive Director.
+- When contacted, attend the interview with the Office Manager.

 DESCRIPTION OF DUTIES